1506manas/AutoGen-QnA-Generator/README.md

   content of the webpage from Tavily.
 - I am using `gpt-4o-mini` model for this agent and for verification of URLs.
 - In a single tool integration, we are solving 2 problems.
 (URL search, Again Search if fail, Verify Relevance of the URL with Question)
+- We can build a backend using FastAPI for a better approach.